-Europe Backpacking Routes
+All our Europe Backpacking Routes

 Central Europe by Rail – Itinerary Overview

-If you want to stay for a longer period, finding some kind of work placement can really help extend your trip and lower your daily expenses.
+If you want to stay for a longer period in Europe, finding some kind of work placement can really help extend your trip and lower your daily expenses.
 Use our Worldpackers promo code to access a host of potential placements that could make your trip more interesting and more affordable.

-Backpacking Europe – Popular Interrail Itinerary
+Backpacking Europe – An Interrail Route

 (Amsterdam to Berlin: 6 hours)